beaverbuilder/documentation/docs/assistant/plugin/apps/media.md

 1. Click the media item you want to edit.
 2. Scroll down to the **LABELS** section.
 3. Click the **+ Add Label** button.
-4. Select the lable from the drop-down menu.
+4. Select the label from the drop-down menu.

 You can create labels via the [Manage Labels](../app-settings.md#manage-labels) section in the [Apps & Settings](../app-settings.md) panel.